grinnell-cs/csc151-images/_eboards/eboard29.md

 Can we go over _this LA_?

-> You can chat attend the mentor session.
-You can also ask the evening tutors.
+> You can attend the mentor session.
+You might also be able to ask the evening tutors.
+You can TM me  or set up an appointment.

 ### MP6

+I'm a bit worried about the recursion in `blur`.
+(_Taken from the pre-assessment._)

+> `bitmap->vector` gives some ideas on how you can write a procedure that recurses in two dimensions.

+> I would recommend that you write a lot of helper procedures.
+For example,

+> * something that grabs all the pixels around a location
+> * something that grabs a pixel from the vector based on the column and row
+> * something that sets a pixel in the vector based on the column and row

 ### Administrative